 Around my home county of North Yorkshire, there are currently a total of 19 National Trust properties.
 Lucky for me, I have visited them all.

 For visitors to North Yorkshire, you’d probably be pushed to visit so many.
-So which of these National Trusts are the most worth a visit and show off the ‘best of the North’?
+So which of these are the best National Trusts in North Yorkshire to visit that show off the ‘best of the North’?

 As a local, I would personally recommend visiting these five properties.
 With a mixture of historic buildings and outdoor areas of interest, they will give you a well-rounded insight into North Yorkshire’s very special National Trust offerings.